What is Ram? What specifications does RAM have? This article will answer the above questions.

 SRAM (static RAM)

 SRAM stands for Static Random Access Memory.
-Static RAM is expensive, fast access speed.
-For example, cache memory.
+It is expensive but has fast access speed.
+Cache memory is an example of SRAM.

 DRAM (dynamic RAM)